Mental Resilience During Lockdown

 MeHelp is available to you and is available most days for your convenience.
 Connect online via our website at www.mehelp.com.au or call 1300 323 411.
 Alternatively, you may also want to reach out to various helplines such as Lifeline 13 11 14 or Beyond Blue 1300 22 4636.

 As humans, we are very adaptable, and as quickly as we adapted to life inside the house, we will very quickly re-adapt to life outside again, but this may take some time to achieve.
 Having the right supports in place will be very important to ensure your mental health needs are met during this transition.
 The use of telehealth is a great option to talk to a professional if your anxiety becomes unmanageable.

 By Phillipa Brown at MeHelp Psychology

-Click here to download a pdf version of this document MeHelp Psychology – Mental Resilience
+Download a PDF version of the MeHelp Psychology – Mental Resilience plan.